Laisky/tact-utils/README.md

 ### Txable

 Set a `staticTax` to charge a fixed fee for every transaction, keeping it in the contract.
-Owners can adjust it anytime via `SetStaticTaxFee` msg.
+Owners can adjust it anytime via `SetStaticTax` msg.

 ```js
 contract YOUR_CONTRACT with Txable {